Command-line tool for simulating predictive datasets from MrBayes' output.

 You can select a citation style from the dropdown menu in the “Cite as” section on the Zenodo page.

 predsim relies on other software that also should be cited.
-Below are suggested citations for Seq-Gen, DendroPy and pandas, respectively:
+Below are suggested citations for Seq-Gen and DendroPy, respectively:

 - Rambaut A, Grassly NC.
 1997.
 Seq-Gen: an application for the Monte Carlo simulation of DNA sequence evolution along phylogenetic trees.
 Comput.
 Appl.
 Biosci.
 13:235–238.